igrek51/android-songbook/docs/description-en.md

-Song lyrics viewer with chords to play on guitar, piano and sing
+Song lyrics viewer with chords for guitar, piano and singing

-Songbook is a song lyrics viewer with chords to play on guitar, piano and sing.
+Songbook is a song lyrics viewer with chords for guitar, piano and singing.

 Our chief weapons are: